A All-Purpose Overview of Google Photos Video Editor

 Overloading Projects

-A typical misstep in Google Photos Video Editor is adding too many effects:
+A typical misstep in Google Photos Video Editor is adding multiple transitions:

 Ignoring Audio